RESOURCES FOR INDIVIDUALS WITH DISABILITIES:

 If your child has a disability and receives Medicaid, you still need to get your child’s name on the “interest lists” for long-term services and supports (see “Medicaid Waivers” below).

-If your child is under 20, receives Medicaid and has a disability, they will move to STAR Kids as of Nov.
-1, 2016.
+If you child is under 20, receives Medicaid and has a disability, benefits are provided through the STAR Kids managed care program (see below).

 CHIP covers children in families who have too much income to qualify for Medicaid, but cannot afford to buy private insurance.
 Your child must be under age 19.

 If you make TOO much money for Medicaid or CHIP, but need health insurance for your child, the State of Texas has a Medicaid Buy In Program.
-If your child is under age 20 and receives Medicaid and has a disability, they will move to STAR Kids as of Nov.
-1, 2016.
+If your child is under age 20 and receives Medicaid and has a disability, benefits are provided through the STAR Kids managed care program (see below).

-STAR Kids is a new Texas Medicaid managed care program that will provide Medicaid benefits, beginning Nov.
-1, 2016, to children and adults 20 and younger who have disabilities.
-This program is mandatory for any child with a disability under age 20 who is on Medicaid because they receive SSI, participates in a Medicaid buy in program, or participates in a waiver program (DBMD, MDCP, YES, CLASS, HCS, or TxHL).
+STAR Kids is a new Texas Medicaid managed care program that provides Medicaid benefits to children and adults 20 and younger who have disabilities.
+This program is mandatory for any child with a disability under age 20 who is on Medicaid because they receive SSI, participate in a Medicaid buy in program, or participate in a waiver program (DBMD, MDCP, YES, CLASS, HCS, or TxHL).

 This is a Texas Medicaid managed care program for individuals who are over age 21 and have disabilities.
 There are some exceptions.
 See the website.